 As much as I pick on Onondaga County Parks as faux nature, there are some beautiful spots in the parks.

 Such as these within Highland Forest.

 I guess I like rocks, falls, and trees…

 Heading South Out Of and Back Into Highland Forest

-The stream ravine is not within the borders of Highland Forest but eventually you cross back into a lesser used section of the county forest land and exiting the park at Cowles Settlement Road.
+The stream ravine is not within the borders of Highland Forest, but eventually, you cross back into a lesser-used section of the county forest land and exit the park at Cowles Settlement Road.

 Cowles Settlement Road is my turnaround for this section hike.

 Below the headwaters of the stream, outside the park property, is a nice small Shelter.